nsol-nmsu/SAMPL/README.md

 ## Quick Start

-### Set up the environment and build the source codes
+### Set up the environment and build the project

-- In the root
+- In the root directory

 ```
 mkdir obj
 cd lib && make
 cd ..
-./rebuild.sh
+make
+cp db/test-full32.db test.db
 ```

 - Two sample databases have been provided for testing.
 One contains batches composed of exactly one merkle tree.
 The other is for non full batches, to